Training with Differential Privacy: A Gradient-Preserving Noise Reduction Approach with Provable Security: Method

 \textit{Proof Sketch.} The proof of the above theorem derives from Theorem 3.22 in \cite{dwork2014algorithmic} and the post-processing property of the DP algorithm.
-One of the most essential observations is that both the $\mathsf{IFFT}$ and $\mathsf{Re}$ operations are post-processing, and thus will not affect the DP level.
-We present the details below.
+One of the most essential observations is that both the $\mathsf{IFFT}$ and $\mathsf{Re}$ operations are post-processing, and will not affect the DP level.
+We present the details in Appendix \ref{app:proof_theo_3}.